lh3/centos5-vm/README.md

    vagrant up                          # launch VM vagrant ssh                         # ssh to VM
    ```
+   You can also find other Linux distributions from [vagrantbox.es][vbox].
+   The command lines are similar.

 4. The login account is `vagrant` with password `vagrant`.
 It has the `sudo`
    permission.
 Directory `/vagrant` in the VM is identical to `$HOME/centos5`